kubernetes/minikube/site/content/en/docs/contrib/drivers.en.md

 installation is required.
 There are two primary cases you may want to use an external driver:

 - The driver has a code dependency which minikube should not rely on due to platform incompatibilities (kvm2) or licensing
-- The driver needs to run with elevated permissions (hyperkit)
+- The driver needs to run with elevated permissions

 External drivers are instantiated by executing a command `docker-machine-driver-<name>`, which begins an RPC server which minikube will talk to.